chaos-cupcake/belling-js/belling-dom/README.md

 ```

 - Performs diff updates when `l` changes, adding new elements and removing old ones.
-- Since keys or UUIDs are not required, each item in the array must be unique to enable fine-grained updates.
+- When there are duplicate items in a list, the components rendered for those identical items cannot be reused during diff updates due to the inability to determine a stable mapping relationship.

 ## Ele